bellentuck/bellentuck.github.io/_posts/2018-8-9-Regular-Expressions&#59;-Or&#44;-How-to-Create-Your-Own-Language.md

 This post situates regular expressions or "regex" within the computer science context of regular grammar and finite automata.

 ## Regexes: formulae for search patterns
 What is a regular expression?
-"A regular expression is an algebraic formula whose value is a pattern consisting of a set of strings, called the language of the expression" ((Randall Nelson, "Regular Expressions")[https://www.cs.rochester.edu/~nelson/courses/csc_173/fa/re.html]).
+"A regular expression is an algebraic formula whose value is a pattern consisting of a set of strings, called the language of the expression" ([Randall Nelson, "Regular Expressions"](https://www.cs.rochester.edu/~nelson/courses/csc_173/fa/re.html)).

 We can for instance say that the regular expression `a`, consisting of a set of strings `X` such that `X = 'a'`, matches the character `a`.
 Similarly, the regular expression `abra` matches the characters `abracadabra`.
 The reverse is not the case: the regular expression `abracadabra` does not match the characters `abra`.